balazsotakomaiya/playground/lottery-simulator/README.md

 #### Acceptance Criteria:

-- [ ] The interface displays the total years spent playing, based on one draw per week.
+- [x] The interface displays the total years spent playing, based on one draw per week.
-- [ ] The years spent playing statistic is updated with each draw.
+- [x] The years spent playing statistic is updated with each draw.
-- [ ] The years spent playing statistic continues to update when the simulation is paused or resumed.
+- [x] The years spent playing statistic continues to update when the simulation is paused or resumed.

 ### User Story 9

 **Title:** Real-time Display of Match Statistics

 **As a** user,
-**I want** to see a real-time count of how many 2, 3, and 4 number matches I've had,
+**I want** to see a real-time count of how many 2, 3, and 4, and 5 number matches I've had,
 **so that** I can track the performance of my numbers without explicit notifications.

 #### Acceptance Criteria:

-- [ ] The application displays a real-time count of 2, 3, and 4 number matches.
+- [x] The application displays a real-time count of 2, 3, 4, and 5 number matches.
-- [ ] These statistics update immediately as each draw is completed.
+- [x] These statistics update immediately as each draw is completed.
-- [ ] The display is clear and easy to read during the simulation.
+- [x] The display is clear and easy to read during the simulation.

 ---